adityamohan29/Soarch/README.md

 At the end, the result from all these procedures are joined into a table and are ordered based on their price.

+A few remarks:

+1. Currently this web application works best on chrome in Windows environments.
+2. The first request might take a bit longer than usual, and the requests which follow might end up being slightly faster.
 Enjoy soarching!